-For a very small minority of students it is appropriate that they have a dual placement where they are educated in their local mainstream school for part of their school week throughout the year.
-Other students might work on one-off or weekly projects such as St Johns Link, Step inpo dance days or joint music collaborative projects.
+For a very small minority of students it may be appropriate that they have a dual placement where they are educated in their local mainstream school for part of their school week throughout the year.
+Other students might work on one-off or weekly projects such as St Johns Link, Step into dance days or joint music collaborative projects.